Maxl94/ngx-multi-sort-table/projects/mat-multi-sort/README.md

 ## Update News
 ### Version 0.2.1
-- Fixed bug, where an unset sortParams and sortDirs in the options leed to an excpetion
+- Fixed bug, where an unset sortParams and sortDirs in the options lead to an exception
+- Fixed bug, where clicks on the header where handled twice - thanks to [Hellysonrp](https://github.com/Hellysonrp)
+- Fixed bug, where column was unselected in table-settings, but still visible in column - thanks to [Lotec724](https://github.com/Lotec724)
-- some smaller improvements
+- some smaller improvements, spelling improvements - thanks to [bsongis](https://github.com/bsongis)

 ### Version 0.2.0
 - Angular 10 now supported.
 Special credits go to [Dominik](https://github.com/Dafnik), who made this possible